Android Central Verdict

 And when you do need to charge the phone, there's 25W fast charging, with a 25W charger bundled in the box.
 You'll get up to a 50% charge from flat in just 30 minutes, and a full charge takes just over 80 minutes.

-There's no wireless charging or water resistance here, but if you're looking for a reliable phone for day-to-day use, the Galaxy A71 is a great choice in 2020.
+There's no wireless charging or water resistance here, but if you're looking for a reliable phone for day-to-day use, the Galaxy A71 is a great choice.

 Samsung Galaxy A71 Camera

 The Galaxy A71 has a 64MP primary lens that's joined by a 12MP wide-angle shooter, 5MP macro lens, and a 5MP portrait lens.
 Other than the 64MP camera, the lens arrangement is identical to the Galaxy A51.
 The 64MP camera relies on pixel binning to produce 16MP shots by default, and there's a 32MP camera at the front for selfies.

 The camera interface itself is identical to what you get on the Galaxy S20 series, with the shooting modes laid out in a ribbon.
 You can add more modes to the ribbon for easy access, and on the other side, you get toggles for a timer, settings, AR Doodle, flash, and beautifying effects.

 Shots taken in daylight conditions come out with plenty of detail, offering great dynamic range and color vibrancy.
 There's little to no noise, highlights aren't blown out, and auto HDR does a great job bringing out detail in photos.
 The 12MP wide-angle camera does a decent job as well, producing shots with good detail — and, more importantly — accurate colors.
 The A71 also takes great portrait shots in Live Focus mode.